Tomorrow is the first Sunday in Advent!

 Print a copy of your Advent Wreath discussion guide.

 Spend time as a family talking about other ways you’ll prepare to welcome the celebration of Jesus in your life.
 Need more ideas?
-Click here for a great resource from the United Methodist General Board of Discipleship.
-It also includes things that you can do and discuss over your daily Advent candle lighting.
+Search for “Advent” on this blog.